-Windows can automatically set the date and time when you set the correct time zone.
-If you let Windows automatically manage the system date and time by choosing the correct time zone, daylight saving will automatically be changed and updated.
+Windows can automatically set the Date and Time when you set the correct time zone.
+If you let Windows automatically manage the system date, and time by choosing the correct time zone, daylight saving will automatically be updated.

 Your schedules and alarms also depend on your computer’s time zone settings; therefore, choosing the correct time zone is very important.

 To get started with configuring Windows 11 date & Time, and time zone, follow the steps below:

 How to Change Time Zone in Windows 11

 Windows 11 has a centralized location for the majority of its settings.
 Everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.

 To get to System Settings, you can use the Windows key + I shortcut or click on Start ==> Settings, as shown in the image below:

 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.